ephmo/reprofed-profiles/README.md

 ### Adding a New Profile

 1. Fork this repository
-2. Copy `profiles/templates/profile.yaml` and adapt it to your use case.
+2. Copy `profiles/templates/example-gnome.yaml` and adapt it to your use case.
 3. Submit a Pull Request for review.

 ### Important Notes

 - Only community profiles belong in this repository
-- Official profiles remain in the core [ReproFed](https://github.com/ephmo/reprofed) repository
+- Official profiles remain in the [ReproFed](https://github.com/ephmo/reprofed) repository
 - Profiles should remain declarative and reproducible
 - Avoid destructive or unsafe defaults